exectails/PaleTree/README.md

-TreePale
+PaleTree
 ==============================

-TreePale is a packet logger for the online-game Tree of Savior.
+PaleTree is a packet logger for the online-game Tree of Savior.

 Pale requires a packet provider that sends the packets to it via WM_COPY.
 A valid candidate is Gesti, a kind of proxy for ToS.